Representation of even integers as a sum of squares of primes and powers of two: Introduction

 \section{Introduction}

-In early 1950s, Linnik proved, first on the Generalised Riemann Hypothesis \cite{linnikprime1951} and then unconditionally \cite{linnikaddition1953}, that every sufficiently large even integer can be written as the sum of two primes and at most $K$ powers of two, where $K$ is an absolute constant.
+In the early 1950s, Linnik proved, first on the Generalised Riemann Hypothesis \cite{linnikprime1951} and then unconditionally \cite{linnikaddition1953}, that every sufficiently large even integer can be written as the sum of two primes and at most $K$ powers of two, where $K$ is an absolute constant.
 This approximates the Goldbach problem with the only addition being a very sparse set, $\mathscr{K}(x)$, of cardinality $O((\log x)^K)$ such that every sufficiently large even integer $N \le x$ can be written as the sum of two primes and some $n \in \mathscr{K}(x)$.
 Subsequently, in 1975, Gallagher \cite{gallagherprimes1975} significantly simplified Linnik's proof and paved the way for later results which provided explicit values for $K$.
 The best known value for $K$ under the Generalised Riemann Hypothesis is $K = 7$, proven independently by Heath-Brown and Puchta in \cite{heath-brownintegers2002} and Pintz and Ruzsa in \cite{pintzon2003}.
 Recently, Pintz and Ruzsa \cite{pintzon2020} also proved the best known unconditional value, $K = 8$.

-Using the techniques from the original Linnik--Goldbach problem, a whole class of other such problems have been looked at in recent years.
+Using the techniques from the original Linnik--Goldbach problem, a whole class of such problems has been looked at in recent years.
 One such problem is of representing a sufficiently large even integer as the sum of four squares of primes.
-While this is still an unsolved problem, given Lagrange's four squares theorem and Hua's work \cite{huasome1938} which shows that every sufficiently large integer congruent to 5 modulo 24 can be expressed as the sum of five squares of primes, it does not seem implausible.
-Br\"{u}dern and Fouvry \cite{brudernlagrange1994} also established that every sufficiently large integer $N \equiv 4 \mod 24$ can be represented as the sum of four squares of almost primes.
+While this is still an unsolved problem, given Lagrange's four squares theorem and some significant results obtained by Hua in the 1930s, it does not seem implausible.
+Hua \cite{huasome1938} showed that every sufficiently large integer congruent to 5 modulo 24 can be expressed as the sum of five squares of primes.
+Moreover, the number of integers $N \equiv 4 \mod 24$ and $N \le x$ that \textit{cannot} be represented as the sum of four squares of primes is $o(x)$.
+Note that some sort of congruence condition is necessary here because a prime $p \neq 2,3$ satisfies $p^2 \equiv 1 \mod 3$ and $p^2 \equiv 1 \mod 8$, and so, $p^2 \equiv 1 \mod 24$.
+Later, Br\"{u}dern and Fouvry \cite{brudernlagrange1994} also established that every sufficiently large integer $N \equiv 4 \mod 24$ can be represented as the sum of four squares of integers having at most 34 prime factors.